xuanquangIT/dlh-pv/docker/README-SETUP.md

 3. **Service Users**: Spark, Trino, and MLflow use dedicated service accounts (not root)
 4. **Least Privilege**: Each service has minimal required permissions
 5. **Hadoop Config**: Custom core-site.xml to fix duration-string parsing issues
+6. **Trino Iceberg Catalog**: Pre-configured to connect to Iceberg REST with S3A path-style access

 ## Files Structure